 Even saucy sandwiches can get dressed up for your next tailgate.
 Pack them in simple aluminum pans for unfussy appeal.
-Wax-paper wraps for each burger look cool and minimize mess.
+Waxed paper wraps for each burger look cool and minimize mess.

 Chicken pot pie is a staple on our fall menu, and it's easy to make the classic comfort food look party-worthy.
 Instead of traditional vents in the top of the pie, use a cookie cutter to carve a sweet shape.

-If pumpkin pie stars at your fall gatherings, make it even more special with an easy but gorgeous garnish.
+If pumpkin pie is featured at your fall gatherings, make it even more special with an easy but gorgeous garnish.
 Place a leaf-shape cookie cutter gently on the pie, and fill the inside of the cutter with cinnamon.
 Pull a butter knife or chopstick through the crumbs to make veins.